 While estate planning has traditionally focused on financial assets (such as cash, stocks and bonds) and tangible assets (such as real estate and personal property), the disposition of digital intellectual property is a subject which should be considered by everyone during end-of-life planning.

-Those needing assistance in this regard may contact me at email@example.com or by phone at 239-344-1307.
+Those needing assistance in this regard may contact us at 239-344-1100 or by email at firstname.lastname@example.org.